-The technical concept is reserved for motorcycles propelled by non thermal energies without zero toxic/noxious emissions and by the action of one wheel in contact with the ground.
+The technical concept is reserved for motorcycles propelled by non-thermal energies with zero toxic/noxious emissions and by the action of one wheel in contact with the ground.

 Amendments to these technical regulations may be made at any time in order to ensure fair competitions.